Why, after a year of life, I'm still leaving New York - ForumDaily

 Now, I think the same way as she did then: I miss my language, I don’t want to raise children in America, and no, I don’t make friends right away.
 This story very well taught me not to condemn when I myself have no identical experience.
 Anyway, do not condemn.

 I notice 2 more subtle points.
-The first is that almost all of my friends have moved to the United States with their family, that is, husband and wife together.
+The first is that almost all my friends moved to the USA with their families, that is, husband and wife together.
 This is generally a key detail, because it makes you feel safe.
-And when you come alone, it's a completely different experience and different experiences.
+And when you come alone, it’s a completely different experience and different experiences.

-And the second thing.
-Often on Instagram they write to me “Oh, I was in New York for a week and I fell in love so much, I don’t understand how you can want to leave this magical city!”.
-There are so many such comments that I am already laughing.
-Well, baby, you came for a week from a dull CIS city to New York, ate oysters here every day, walked around Central Park and Times Square, bought all the cosmetics, saw off the sunsets with a cocktail on a rooftop and then returned back to your rainy city ...
-Of course you will fall in love!
-For the first six months I also adored every little thing here.
+And second.
+People often write to me on Instagram: “Oh, I was in New York for a week and fell in love so much, I don’t understand how you can want to leave this magical city!”
+There are so many comments like this that I’m already laughing.
+Well, baby, you came for a week from a dull CIS city to New York, ate oysters here every day, walked through Central Park and Times Square, bought all the cosmetics, saw off the sunsets with a cocktail on the rooftop and then returned again to your rainy city .
+Well of course you will fall in love!
+For the first six months, I also idolized every little thing here.
 But sometimes people forget that tourism and emigration are two completely different experiences.
-Of course, I can write 10 more such posts, but until you feel it on yourself, you won't understand.
+Of course, I can write 10 more posts like this, but until you feel it for yourself, you won’t understand.

 It was an amazing year - with a lot of travel, new discoveries, new experiences and impressions.
-But somehow everything turned too much and changed.
+But somehow everything got too twisted and changed.

 I love New York, I am grateful to this city and the people who brought me here.
 For invaluable experience, for the opportunity to travel throughout America.
 For sharing my life in Before and After.
 Thanks to New York for taking me out of my comfort zone, which in June brought me to the very bottom, which in August changed my outlook, which allowed me to become a blogger, which made it possible to open up and look at relationships from a different angle, which closed my Gestalt “I want to leave the country”, gave me money, showed what I can do, and opened up new opportunities.